There are a few key questions I ask myself when determining who is a good candidate for hair transplant surgery.

 Is my hair loss stable enough for a transplant?

 If you are asking am I too young for a Hair Transplant?
 Determining whether or not your hair is ‘stable’ or ‘unstable’ – this is one of the most important questions I ask myself when evaluating every new patient.

 Hair restoration is really moving hair from the back of the head (your donor) to the area of hair loss (recipient), but there is a limited supply.
 Many younger patients visit the clinic complaining of significant hair loss in a short period of time.

-If you are still losing hair it is often a better idea to first stabilise your hair loss with medications such as Finasteride or Minoxidil before proceeding with surgery.
+If you are still losing hair it is often a better idea to first stabilise your hair loss with medication before proceeding with surgery.
 On the other hand if you have lost a significant amount of hair at an early age and your hair is now relatively static you might be a candidate for hair transplant surgery.

 How many grafts can I transplant?

 At your new patient consultation I need to decide whether or not your donor will provide enough grafts to cover the recipient area and whether or not that is a good idea.

 The number of grafts we can move in your lifetime is finite and will depend on your donor, specifically the size and density.
-It will also be determined by the surgical technique utilised, Follicular Unit Excision (FUE) or Follicular Unit Transplantation (FUT).
+It will also be determined by the surgical technique utilised, Follicular Unit Excision (FUE) or Strip Follicular Unit Transplantation (Strip FUT).

 For younger patients this is especially important because it is very difficult to predict accurately your pattern of hair loss over the next 10-20 years and whether or not you will have enough grafts to achieve a natural result.